-Things to do in Brussels
+Places to stay and things to do in Brussels

 Thon Hotels has five hotels and three apartment buildings in Brussels.
-Thon Hotel Brussels Airport is located by the international airport, while the rest are in the city centre.
+Thon Hotel Brussels Airport is located near the international airport, while the rest are in the city centre.
 See all accommodation options here.

 Grand Place